rlqualls/github-gem/README.md

 [![Code Climate](https://codeclimate.com/github/rlqualls/github-gem.png)](https://codeclimate.com/github/rlqualls/github-gem)

-The official github CLI gem was pretty old and still using API V1/V2, so I'm updating it.
+The GitHub gem is back!
+It's been over 2 years, but It's time for gh's return to glory as the best GitHub command line tool.

-The original source code can be found at [defunkt/github-gem](https://github.com/defunkt/github-gem).
+The original project can be found at [defunkt/github-gem](https://github.com/defunkt/github-gem).

+## Goals

+  - Return the GitHub gem to full functionality
+  - Reduce code complexity/duplication
+  - Minor improvements like color highlighting and intelligent defaults
+  - See if it can be go up on RubyGems as github 0.8+
+  - Add significant features in 1.0 or fork

 ## Installation (for now)